Avinash-Bgsrak/TextEditor/README.md

 <pre>
 About Text Editor
 =================
-It is a simple text editor where you can write some text.
+This is a simple text editor where you can write some text.
 Functionality in these text editor :
 1.CUT
 2.COPY